Will AI Replace...

 -

-Detecting fractures in standard imaging
+Detecting fractures in orthopedic imaging

 high